zpieslak/mobilus-client-home-assistant/README.md

 The Mobilus COSMO 2WAY shutters state is updated every 10 minutes or on each action (open, close, stop).

 If state updates are not working, please restart COSMO GTW device, it looks like it forcefully refreshes the state on each boot.
+For a more automated solution, you can use a smart plug that simply powers the device on and off periodically (i.e. every 24 hours).

 ## Usage